 To make sure your staging site doesn’t get stored in Google’s index and appear in search results, do the following:

-• Use the <meta name=”robots” content=”noindex”> in the <head> section of your code.
+- Use the in the section of your code.

-Ideally, by this point in a redesign, you’ll have carefully crafted your new website’s content by performing keyword research and competitive analysis, as well as optimizing important on-page elements such as your page’s title tags, meta descriptions, and heading and sub-heading tags.
+Ideally, by this point in a redesign, you’ll have carefully crafted your new website’s content by performing keyword research and SEO competitive analysis, as well as optimizing important on-page elements such as your page’s title tags, meta descriptions, and heading and subheading tags.